-Mix Like an Expert with these Three Concepts
+Mix like an Expert with these 3 Concepts

 Think Tall.
 Wide.
 And Deep.

 With your eyes closed, what needs to be tall?
 Which elements need high frequencies and which need low frequencies?

 Which instruments can you trim the top off of and place in the low end?
 Which instruments can you filter out the fat of and make shine in the high end?
 What needs to be all encompassing in the middle?

 Think about pushing each part into its proper place.
 You need to fill out the stereo spectrum, so pan your instruments around your canvas.
 Artists are supposed to fill out their canvases and therefore don’t just paint in the middle.

 The same goes for you.
 Don’t place everything in the middle; instead, spread it out and find a good spot for each individual object.

 Push the instruments back, pull them forward, move them closer, or push them away.
 Think of the mix like a 3D image.
 With volume, reverb, and effects you can place anything anywhere in the room.